anoma/nspec/docs/tutorial/engines/template/engine_overview.md

 5. The heading of the page is the name of the engine family.

-6. This section of the page describes in broad terms what the role of (any member of) engine family X is
+6. This section of the page describes in broad terms what the role of (any member of) engine family `Template` is
 	- in relation to other [[Engine Instance Type|engine instances]] within an Anoma node and/or